Flynn’s late 3 lifts San Diego St past San Jose St 59-57

 San Jose St:ate: The Spartans have lost five straight.
 They trailed No. 25 Utah State by three at halftime on Wednesday night before losing 71-59.

-San Diego State: The Aztecs should move into The Associated Press Top 25 on Monday.
+San Diego State: The Aztecs should move into the AP Top 25 on Monday.
 They were 28th last week, 23 points shy of being ranked.
 They haven’t been ranked since they were No. 24 on Feb.
 28, 2015.
 They lost their next game to Boise State

 UP NEXT